photo

 Jose Carlos Pazos, Jean-Sébastien Légaré, Ivan Beschastnikh.

-To appear in Empirical Software Engineering Journal (EMSE) 2023.
+Empirical Software Engineering Journal (EMSE) 2023.

 CoSpot: A Cooperative VM Allocation Framework for Increased Revenue from Spot Instances